Trusted WordPress tutorials, when you need them most.

 After that, you can choose a layout using the ‘Layout Theme’ thumbnails.

 Some of these layouts are designed for specific search forms.
-For example, if you are creating a form that searches by category in WordPress, then ‘Category Search’ already has many of the settings you need.
+For example, if you create a form that searches by category in WordPress, then ‘Category Search’ already has many of the settings you need.

 Choosing a theme for your WordPress search form